-- The FY 2019-20 budget contains a 3.6% increase in fee revenues pursuant to the District Rule 210.
-The District has not proposed any increase in the Rule 210 fee schedule for regulated sources other than the annual adjustment for the Consumer Price Index. - We are entering the low-year in the three-year re-evaluation cycle in FY 2019-20.
-Compared to FY 2018-19 adopted fees of \$968,066, FY 2019-20 adopted amount is \$668,783, or a \$299,283 decrease. - The state Legislature, through the budget adoption process, continues to place a strong emphasis on the use of funding for voluntary emission reduction programs through the network of local air districts.
-This action resulted in a total of over \$2.7 million for Santa Barbara County projects in FY 2019-20, a 21.1% increase in grant funds received in the current year.
-These funds will be used to continue expanding the reach of the grant programs that were initiated in FY 2018-19, including the Carl Moyer, Community Air Protection, FARMER, and Wood Smoke Reduction programs.
-These one-time revenue sources will provide \$308,573 in administrative funds to implement the grant programs. - The Federal grant from EPA is anticipated to be \$489,000 which is consistent with the prior year.
+- Due to COVID-19, the District will forego a 3.3% increase in its District Rule 210 fee revenues in order to provide relief to its local sources during the economic downturn. - We are entering the high-year in the three-year re-evaluation cycle in FY 2020-21.
+Compared to FY 2019-20 adopted fees of \$668,783, FY 2020-21 adopted amount is \$1,018,791, or a \$350,008 increase. - The state Legislature, through the budget adoption process, continues to place a strong emphasis on the use of funding for voluntary emission reduction programs through the network of local air districts.
+This action resulted in a total of over \$2.2 million for Santa Barbara County projects in FY 2020-21, which is a 17.4% decrease in grant funds received in the current year.
+These funds will be used to continue expanding the reach of the grant programs that were initiated in FY 2018-19, including the Carl Moyer, Community Air Protection, and FARMER programs.
+These one-time revenue sources will provide \$329,907 in administrative funds to implement the grant programs. - The Federal grant from EPA is anticipated to be \$513,000 which is consistent with the prior year.